 Although athletes are allowed to challenge all three violations if they are later charged with a whereabouts anti-doping violation, evidence to make your case successful becomes more difficult to locate as time passes.
 Testing officials are given the benefit of the doubt because of the importance of ensuring clean sport.
 As an athlete, it can be challenging to prove that your own negligence wasn’t the cause of the whereabouts failure.
 Working with an experienced sports attorney to protect your rights is the best way to reduce the potential consequences of a whereabouts failure.

 Are You an Athlete Who Has Been Accused of a Whereabouts Failure?
 Contact Our Sports Attorney Today!

-If you have been accused of a whereabouts failure, please contact us online or call us directly at +1-207-747-5899 to schedule a free consultation with one of our international anti-doping lawyers.
+If you have been accused of a whereabouts failure, please contact us online or call us directly at +1-207-747-5899 to schedule a initial 1 hour consultation with one of our international anti-doping lawyers.
 Attorneys Paul Greene and Matthew Kaiser are leaders in the field of sports law who have represented athletes from over 50 countries spanning nearly every sports category.
 When your career and reputation are at stake, you can count on Global Sports Advocates to protect your right to compete.